- Forming Leaders

 - How Can I Participate?

-The Wisconsin Council of Churches utilizes the collective gifts of the thirteen member denominations and associate members to study, pray and minister to the important needs of the people of Wisconsin.
+The Wisconsin Council of Churches utilizes the collective gifts of the nineteen member denominations and associate members to study, pray and minister to the important needs of the people of Wisconsin.
 Together we are:+ Forming Leaders + Empowering Public Witness + Equipping the Missional Church

 Educational Events for Clergy & Lay Persons